yuz120/cse15l-lab-reports/Week8_Lab_report_4.md

 * Snippet 3: expect three links.
 * "https://www.twitter.com", "https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule", "https://cse.ucsd.edu/"

-    * Although there are line breaks in between the brackets and extra long sentences, the structure of a pair of brackets and a pair of parenthesis is complete.
+    * Although there are line breaks in between the brackets and extra-long sentences, the structure of a pair of brackets and a pair of parenthesis is complete.
 Thus, I think the three links are all valid and should be printed out.

 * As I run the testers, at first, the paths are not found.
 It is because I used the VSCode play button to run the tests.
 * Then I used the terminal to run the tests.
 ![image](reviewfailure.jpeg)
+* The above is the output of running the tests on the snippets.

-### Why they did not pass the tests?
+### Why didn't the program pass the tests?
 (The bugs)

 * For snippet 1:
     * The markdownParse under review does not check if backsticks exist in between the brackets.
     * It does not check the extra opening bracket in between the brackets.
     * As long as there is a pair of brackets and a pair of parenthesis, the links will be detected, including the invalid links.
+* For snippet 2:
+    * The output turns out index out of bound.
+The cause is on line 23 in MarkdownParse.java.
+Since openBracket is equals to 0 (at the first index in snippet 2), when there is no "!" before the the open bracket, 0-1=-1, which is out of bounds.
+    * The way to debug could be adding a check.
+        * If (markdown.charAt(openBracket==0){
+            //don't minus one
+        }
+* For snippet 3:
+    * The output is index out of bound.
+The bug is on line 23 in MarkdownParse.java, which is the same as for snippet 2.
+It is because openBracket is at index 0; when it minus 1, index=-1 which is out of bounds.
+    * I recommend deleting the if statement from line 23 to 25.

 ## Part 2 Tests for markdownParse in my repository.
 * [The link to the repository](https://github.com/yuz120/markdown-parser.git)